SeqWare/seqware/seqware-distribution/docs/site/content/docs/18-deciders.md

 Optional parameters note:

 * check-wf-accessions: Comma-separated accessions of workflows that you may already be satisfied with (for example, satisfactory runs of an older version of a workflow).
-If all files in a particular group are "contained" within one of the workflows in this list, it will not be re-run.
+If all files in a particular group are "contained" within one of the workflow runs in this list, it will not be re-run.
 * rerun-max: The maximum number of times to re-launch a workflowrun if failed.
 Default: 5.
 * group-by: Group by one of the headings in FindAllTheFiles.
 Default: FILE_SWA.